Malamaal Weekly: Plot

-Unfortunately for them, before dying Anthony managed to call the lottery commission and give his name and address, as well as his sister and several people to whom he owed money to tell them of his good fortune.
-The secret soon becomes impossible to keep, and Lilaram must figure out how to fool the lottery inspector (Arbaaz Khan), who is on high way to the village to interview Anthony.
-To cover up the whole incident as per the plan of Lilaram, Ballu acted as living Antony and the inspector became satisfied.
-After that Ballu, Kanhaiya and Lilaram are introduced to a solitary man named Joseph (Shakti Kapoor) as Kanhaiya also fails to hide Anthony's body but has a secret romance with Sukhmani.
-All of them successfully buried Antony but unfortunately, Bajbahadur aka Bajey (Rajpal Yadav), brother of Thakurani knew their secret plan and Antony's death case.
+Unfortunately for them, before dying Anthony managed to call the lottery commission and give his name and address, as well as his sister and several people to whom he owed money, to tell them of his good fortune.
+The secret soon becomes impossible to keep, and Lilaram must figure out how to fool the lottery inspector, who is on his way to the village to interview Anthony.
+To cover up the whole incident as per the plan of Lilaram, Ballu acted as living Antony, and the inspector became satisfied.
+After that, Ballu, Kanhaiya, and Lilaram are introduced to a solitary man named Joseph, as Kanhaiya also fails to hide Anthony's body but has a secret romance with Sukhmani.
+All of them successfully buried Antony, but unfortunately, Bajbahadur, aka Bajey, brother of Thakurani, knew their secret plan and Antony's death case.
 He started threatening them.
-Some days later, Chokeylal (Asrani) Kanhaiya's father comes to the village and hears of Kanhaiya's insolence which prompts him to lock his own son in Ballu's barn because Kanhaiya obstructing the plan of getting money from the lottery.
-Later, Gattu is sold by Thakurani to the butchers and Leela and his wife come to know about this and are heartbroken.
-At night Lilaram, Ballu, Chokey and Joseph manage to catch Baje.
+Some days later, Chokeylal Kanhaiya's father comes to the village and hears of Kanhaiya's insolence, which prompts him to lock his son in Ballu's barn because Kanhaiya is obstructing the plan of getting money from the lottery.
+Sukhmani attempts suicide the day after, which makes Ballu reconsider freeing Kanhaiya only to find out that he had already escaped.
+Later, Gattu is sold by Thakurani to the butchers, and Leela and his wife come to know about this and are heartbroken.
+At night, Lilaram, Ballu, Chokey, and Joseph manage to catch Baje.
 But they fail to kidnap Bajey and accidentally kidnap Joseph by mistake.
-Bajey was kidnapped by another gang of nearby village due to their personal vendetta.
+Bajey was kidnapped by another gang from a nearby village due to their vendetta.

-After few days the said Lottery inspector comes to the village and gives the demand draft to Ballu.
-When he is returning, Thakurani and Bajey's gang try to catch him up to inform the real fact of Antony's lottery ticket.
-Ballu, Lilaram, Kanhaiya and rest of the villagers try to stop Thakurani and Bajey, ensuing a chaotic chase.
-Just when Thakurani catches up with the lottery inspector's car, he hits her motorcycle and Thakurani plunges to death in the town river.
-The villagers let the inspector go in exchange of promise that he would not say a word to anyone.
+After a few days, the said lottery inspector comes to the village and gives the demand draft to Ballu.
+When he is returning, Thakurani and Bajey's gang try to catch him up to inform him of the real fact of Antony's lottery ticket.
+Ballu, Lilaram, Kanhaiya, and the rest of the villagers try to stop Thakurani and Bajey, ensuing a chaotic chase.
+Just when Thakurani catches up with the lottery inspector's car, he hits her motorcycle, and Thakurani plunges to death in the town river.
+The villagers let the inspector go in exchange for a promise that he would not say a word to anyone.
 The movie ends with everyone getting rich except for Bajey, who becomes a beggar.